Support for postgraduate students

 The Pacific Development Team (PDT) offers a wide range of services to support all Pacific students academically and socially, including postgraduates.
 Options include Talanoa sessions, Old Skool dinners, and dedicated spaces on campus.

-For more general information about getting started at UC, see Services for new students.
+For more general information about getting started at UC, see New students.